 Survival estimates for all 7 ESU/DPS that passed through the CRS were calculated for each year.
 In the case of Upper Columbia ESU/DPS survivals were only calculated for the BON-MCN reach.

 Only adults which were PIT tagged as juveniles, and thus had a known origin, were used for analysis.
 Fish were assigned to ESU based on the geographical location of their release point.
-Large numbers of adults are tagged annually at the Bonneville Adult Fish facility and sometimes other research projects.
+Large numbers of adults are tagged annually at the Bonneville Adult Fish Facility and sometimes other research projects.
 However, without knowing their true origin, the assumption that they will continue to end of the reach is violated because their natal stream may lie within the reach.
-Snake River ESU/DPS populations originating below LGR were excluded from analysis of survival for SR ESU/DPS to avoid issues with turnoff.
+Snake River (SR) ESU/DPS populations originating below LGR were excluded from analysis of survival for SR ESU/DPS to avoid issues with turnoff.
 Unlisted Chinook and Steelhead originating from the Clearwater Basin were included in survival estimates for SR ESU/DPS because their run timing was similar.

 The Mid-Columbia Steelhead DPS was more problematic because its populations are distributed along the BON to MCN reach and so have differing levels of exposure to the effects of the CRS.
 The estimate for Mid-Columbia Steelhead was based on the BON to MCN reach survival for Yakima and Walla Walla steelhead populations.
-This was chosen because it represents a “worst case” scenario, which is preferred when estimating negative effects on listed species under the ESA.
-A more accurate method would be to calculate the survivals of each population based on the reach survival of the reaches they actually traversed and then weighting the survivals by the the proportion of the total DPS each population represents and then combining them to make a survival estimate for the entire DPS.
+This was chosen because it represents a “worst case” scenario, which errs on the cautious side and thus preferred when estimating negative effects on listed species under the ESA.
+A more accurate method would be to calculate the survivals of each population based on the reach survival of the reaches they actually traversed and then weighting the survivals by the proportion of the total DPS each population represents and then combining them to make a survival estimate for the entire DPS.
 However, there was insufficient data available to take this approach.
 Not every population had enough PIT tagged fish for a survival estimate of sufficient precision, until relatively recently not all dams were equipped with PIT tag detections so not all reaches could be separated, and difficulties with finding the population proportions within the DPS for each year.
 Essentially the Yakima and Walla Walla populations were surrogates for the rest of the populations in the DPS, and had the longest exposure to the CRS so would suffer the maximum effect.
 The actual difference in survivals between these populations and the downstream populations was probably small.
-The major mortality factor on these populations is harvest, most of which occurs in the Bonneville and Dalles Pools.
+The major mortality factor on these populations is harvest, most of which occurs in the Bonneville and The Dalles pools.

 For species other than Steelhead, all detections within the calendar year of interest were used.
 For Chinook ESU which are separated by run (SR Spring/Summer chinook, etc.) only tags that included that information were assigned to that ESU and used in the analysis.
 Thus the analyses may have included fish identified as Spring/Summer Chinook which were detected at BON in September, or Fall Chinook detected at BON in May.